Education and Social Science at ICE

 Dr Nigel Kettley

-I am a University Lecturer and ICE’s Academic Director in Education and Social Science.
-My teaching involves a wide range of social science courses related to education, social class and crime, but my primary areas of research expertise relate to the patterns and causes of differential educational attainment, widening participation to higher education, theory building in educational research, and conceptualising and explaining differential educational practice.
-I supervise PhD students in these and related fields for the Faculty of Education, University of Cambridge.
+Nigel Kettley is a University Senior Lecturer and ICE’s Academic Director in Education and Social Science.
+His teaching involves a wide range of social science courses related to education, social class and crime, but his primary areas of research expertise relate to the patterns and causes of differential educational attainment, widening participation to higher education, theory building in educational research, and conceptualising and explaining differential educational practice.